The Card Grid Problem: Why 3 Identical Cards Kill Your Conversion

 Alternative 3: Comparison Table

-If your features are comparable along the same axes, a table is more honest and more useful than cards:
+If your features sit on the same axes, a table is more honest and more useful than cards:

 <table class="w-full text-left border-collapse">